mktrm/cse141L-s121/index.md

 ## Format
 Course format is lectures over Zoom, two days per week, plus independent work over CloudLabs or self-contained at home on own computers.
 Attendance is strongly recommended, but not required, and all lectures are recorded.

+## Online Discussion
-Discussions, Q&A, peer-to-peer instruction, etc. take place on our [Piazza](#).
+Discussions, Q&A, peer-to-peer instruction, etc. take place on our [edstem](https://edstem.org/){:target="_blank"}.
+You will receive an invitiation email to join the course a few days before the start of the class.
 You are encouraged to post questions, help answer other students' questions, and provide feedback and suggestions to your instruction staff.
-What is important to me is that students put forth an honest effort and treat one another, and the instructors, courteously.
 Constructive criticism is always welcome.

+{: .warning }
+While the instruction staff will do their best to answer any question as soon as possible, be aware (and plan ahead) that instruction staff will not be available 24/7.

 ## Assignments
 Students shall work in teams of two to three members each.